ngs-docs/2017-ucsc-metagenomics/index.rst

 2016 / Aug / mRNAseq on non-model organisms
 ===========================================

-Parts of this workshop were given on August 18th and 19th, 2016, by C. Titus Brown and Phillip T. Brooks, at the University of Puerto Rico - Rio Pedras campus.
+Parts of this workshop were given on October 12th and 13th, 2016, by C. Titus Brown and Harriet Alexander, at the Scripps Institute of Oceanography.

 For more information, please `contact Titus directly
 <mailto:ctbrown@ucdavis.edu>`__.

-`We have an EtherPad for sharing text and asking questions <https://public.etherpad-mozilla.org/p/pr-idi-bd2k>`__.
+`We have an EtherPad for sharing text and asking questions <https://public.etherpad-mozilla.org/p/2016-sio>`__.

 Tutorials: